Big Sky Country Sunset

 Local jurisdictions may have non-discrimination ordinances that provide additional protections.

-You have one year after an alleged violation to file a complaint with the Department of Housing and Urban Development, but you should contact Montana Fair Housing as soon as possible.
-A complaint must be filed with the Montana Human Rights Bureau within 180 days of the alleged violation.
+You have one year after a violation of the federal Fair Housing Act has occurred to file a complaint with the Department of Housing and Urban Development, A complaint of housing discrimination must be filed with the Montana Human Rights Bureau within 180 days of the violation.

-You may file suit, at your expense, in Federal District Court within two years of an alleged violation.
+You may file suit, at your expense, in Federal District Court within two years of a violation.

 Comments or questions about this website should be directed to Montana Fair Housing.